 If you've previously reviewed a business on Trustpilot - however you came to do so - yes, you do.

-I don't know what my log in details are
+I don't know what my login details are

-If you can't remember what your credentials are, but need to access your account, you have two options:
+If you can't remember what your credentials are but need to access your account, you have two options:

-Allowing completely anonymous reviews removes accountability and could create a greater potential for misuse, making it more difficult to keep Trustpilot safe and fair.
+Trust and transparency are extremely important to us here at Trustpilot.
+They help keep our community safe and fair for everyone, including both consumers and businesses.
+Completely anonymous reviews remove accountability and can create a greater potential for misuse, making it more difficult to keep Trustpilot safe and fair.

-We do allow you to freely select a user name that may or may not reveal your identity to the public, but your profile needs to be connected to an email address so that we can contact you if there's a question about your review.
+You can freely select a user name that may or may not reveal your identity to the public, but your profile needs to be connected to an email address so that we can contact you if there's a question about your review.
 This is also a requirement under review industry guidelines.